No-harm calibration for generalized Oaxaca-Blinder estimators: Main Proofs

 \section{Main Proofs}

-{A.\arabic{proposition}} At the end of Section~3 in the main text, we remark upon the special case of $\tauhat_{cal}$ when the prediction functions $\muhat_{0}$ and $\muhat_{1}$ are the linear regression prediction functions of outcome based upon covariates, fitted separately in the treated and control groups.
+In the main text, we remark upon the special case of $\tauhat_{cal}$ when the prediction functions $\muhat_{0}$ and $\muhat_{1}$ are the linear regression prediction functions of outcome based upon covariates, fitted separately in the treated and control groups.
 We now formalize this and provide proof.
 The identity $\tauhat_{gOB} = \tauhat_{lin}$ in this case is well known; see for instance \citet{missingDataPerspective} or \citet{generalizedOB} and the identity $\tauhat_{GBcal} = \tauhat_{lin}$ follows from similar logic to that presented below.

 \begin{proposition} Take the original prediction functions to be the linear predictors $\muhat_{1}$ and $\muhat_{0}$ derived from separate regressions in the treated and control groups, respectively; the calibrated estimator $\tauhat_{cal}$ yields exactly $\tauhat_{lin}$. \end{proposition} \begin{proof} For $z \in \{0, 1\}$ the original linear prediction function $\muhat_{z}$ is defined as ${\muhat_{z}(x) = \beta_{z}^{\T}x + \gamma_{z}}$ where $\beta_{z}$ and $\gamma_{z}$ are the solutions to the $L_{2}$-norm empirical risk minimization problem